EllisBale/movie_portal/README.md

 ---

-## **Surface**
+## Surface

 ### Colours:

-The website uses dark colours, primarily black to create an immersive, cinematic atmosphere that mirrors the experience of being inside a cinema.
-Neon blue is used as an accent colour to highlight interactive elements, helping them stand out clearly against the dark background.
-This not only enhances visual appeal but also guides the user by making it immediately obvious which elements are clickable or interactive.
+The website uses **dark colours**, primarily black to create an **immersive, cinematic atmosphere** that mirrors the experience of being inside a cinema. **Neon blue** is used as an accent colour to highlight **interactive elements**, helping them stand out clearly against the dark background.
+This not only enhances visual appeal but also guides the user by making it immediately obvious which elements are **clickable or interactive**.

 ![black](docs/readme_imgs/black.png)  ![Neon blue](docs/readme_imgs/neonblue1.png)

 ### Fonts

-I used three types of fonts for this website.
-All the fonts I used are imported from googlefonts.
-I felt the fonts worked well for eachother as they give a balance of readability and contrast.
+I used **three types of fonts** for this website.
+All the fonts I used are imported from **Google Fonts**.
+I felt the fonts worked well for each other as they give a balance of **readability and contrast**.

 - [Robot Condensed](https://fonts.google.com/specimen/Roboto+Condensed?query=Roboto) For the body text such as paragraphs
 - [Barlow Condensed](https://fonts.google.com/specimen/Barlow+Condensed?query=Barlow+c) For headings